back to top

 Example:

-Check whether set1 is the subset of set2 and set2 is the subset of set1.
+Check whether set1 is a subset of set2 and set2 is a subset of set1.

 #create a set with five integers